This is the second article in a series about Lisp; it assumes you read

 :foo (they are like interned strings).

-l is a list containing 3 cells or cons (for construct), each
+The value of l is a list containing 3 cells or cons (for construct), each

 made of 2 pointers: a pointer to the value and a pointer to the next cell (or

-Function car returns the value of the first pointer, and
+Function car returns the value of the first pointer, and cdr the value of

 the second pointer (they are named like that for historical reasons4):

-You can create a cons using the function that has the same name; its parameters are the car and the cdr.
+You can create a cons using the function that has the same name; its parameters

-cons returns a new list starting with 0 and pointing to the first
+The call to cons returns a new list starting with 0 and pointing to the first

 cons of l.
 You can verify that l and l2 share the same tail with function

 eq, which returns t (true) if its arguments are the same Lisp object: